-Encrypt communication between firewalls

-By default, communication between the firewalls is not encrypted, based on the principle that the link used by high availability is a dedicated link.

-In some architectures, the high availability link is not dedicated, and if you wish to prevent inter-cluster communications from being read, they can be encrypted (in AES, for example).

-- Selecting this option can degrade the performance of your high availability cluster. - 2.
-Only connections, and not their contents, pass through the high availability link.
+Encrypt communication between firewalls By default, communications between the firewalls are not encrypted, since the link used by high availability is a dedicated link.
+In some architectures, the high availability link is not dedicated, but if you wish to prevent inter-cluster communications from being intercepted, they can be encrypted in AES, for example. • WARNING Selecting this option can adversely affect the performance of your HA cluster.
+2. Only connections, and not their contents, pass through the HA link.